geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/container.rst

   singularity build --sandbox gc_model.sand docker://geoschem/gc_model

-The ``--sandbox`` option to be modified.
+The ``--sandbox`` option allows the container to be modified.
 This is often required, unless you are not going to change any files and run-time configurations.

 Run the container interactively::